Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/other/Finding-a-subset-of-bytes-that-XOR-to-some-target.md

 ---
-permalink: /cryptography/other/ASIS-CTF-2022
+permalink: /cryptography/other/Finding-a-subset-of-bytes-that-XOR-to-some-target
-title: ASIS CTF 2022
+title: Finding a subset of bytes that XOR to some target
 ---